University of Navarra (TECNUN) - February 2026

 Practical A

-section above.
+This practical builds on top of the Flower Hello World section above.
 You'll dive into the code, make some small modifications and run it a few times.

 - Complete the Vast.ai setup if you wish to use this platform.